 My dice are between 1/4 to 1/2 inch.

-Using the egg slicer is the quickest way to get these diced up.
+Using the egg slicer is the quickest way to get the eggs diced up.
 Then you can take the knife to them to chop them up a little more.
-It's a good practice, in salad or soups, to try to have all of your components close to the same size.

 Pour your potatoes into a large bowl and add the pickles, onions and egg.

-Your hands are your best tools to mix up your potato salad without making mincemeat of your tender potatoes.
+My hands are my best tools to mix up the potato salad without making mincemeat of the tender potatoes.
 I always wear these.
 These are my best friends.
-You can scoop down and get big handfuls and gently fold everything in.
-I simply can't do without these in my kitchen.

 Cover your serving bowl tightly with plastic wrap and store in the refrigerator over night.
 It is important to have your salad cooled before wrapping it up, otherwise you'll get condensation dripping into your salad.